YoavDaniely/azure-docs/articles/sentinel/sap-solution-deploy-alternate.md

     JAVAUSER=<SET_JAVA_OS_USER>
     JAVAPASS=<SET_JAVA_OS_USER>
     ##############################################################
+    # use only this section for service principal based authentication to keyvault
     ##############################################################
     # env.list template for AZ Cli when MI is not enabled
     AZURE_TENANT_ID=<your tenant id>
+    AZURE_CLIENT_SECRET=<Client Secret>
     AZURE_CLIENT_ID=<your client/app id>
     ##############################################################
     ```